Roco, based in Bergheim, near Salzburg, Austria, is a manufacturer of model railway

 and Company became their exclusive importer for the USA.

-Roco, which was started as a family company, by Mr. and Mrs. Rössler, continued to grown
+Roco, which was started as a family company, by Mr. and Mrs. Rössler, continued to grow

 On October 1, 2007, distribution of the 'Minitank' product series was assigned to the German model car

 and HOe narrow gauge trains, offered separately or in ready to run sets.
-They also offer a full
+They also offered a full

-running trains via an application running on a smartphone or Tablet PC.
-The software provides the user with a photorealistic driver’s cab
+operating trains via the SmartRail application running on a smartphone or Tablet PC.
+The software provided the user with a photorealistic driver’s cab

 perspective of the original locomotive.
-A camera mounted in the locomotive feeds the view of the ride through the train layout live onto the Tablet PC
+A camera mounted in the locomotive fed the view of the ride through the train layout live onto the Tablet PC

 driver’s virtual cab screen.
 All digital locomotive and layout components such as speed, sound, signal functions of the locos as well as turnout routes,

-motion and sound on the layout are controllable via the touch-screen.
+motion and sound on the layout were controllable via the touch-screen.

 Link to Roco web site.